-There’s a reason people who can’t stand each other are said to be like “cats and dogs.”
-Dogs and cats don’t mix well, although there are some exceptions depending on breed and mannerism.
+There’s a reason why people who can’t stand each other are said to be like “cats and dogs.”
+Dogs and cats don’t mix well, though there will be exceptions.
 So if you’re brining a cat into a home with a Husky, you may be wondering how they’ll get along.

-So, are Huskies good with cats?
 Huskies don’t exactly get along with cats in most cases.
 They have a strong prey drive and must be supervised at all times when left alone with small animals.
 If you leave a cat alone with a Husky, you’re placing the cat at risk of harm.
 However, with proper training and socialization, it’s possible for the two to peacefully co-exist.

 Huskies just don’t view smaller animals as “equals.”
 However, having a cat doesn’t mean you can’t have a Husky.
 To learn more about how Huskies interact with cats – and how you can help them co-exist peacefully – read on.

 RECOMMENDED: 30 Handsome Husky Mixes

 Table of Contents

 - Why Don’t Huskies Get Along with Cats?

 Why Don’t Huskies Get Along with Cats?

 Huskies are were sled dogs that have been bred to withstand the fiercely harsh conditions of cold northern regions.
 As such, food is scarce in the snow-filled wastelands of Siberia, Alaska, and other locations that Huskies were bred in.